la2050/archive/_projects/2015/interactive-live-theatre-where-the-audience-moves-through-the-story-and-plays-their-part-in-the-tale.md

   nation.
 We create eerie "moving plays" in existing structures (such as old mansions) where the audience plays parts in a living, breathing, and tangible story.
-'In one to three sentences, please describe your proposal.': >- This new and innovative type of theatre has been a wild hit here in LA.
-Yet we remain a small theatre company in need of funds to keep the momentum going and build our next year-round play here in LA.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: